ChadBurggraf/zencoder-cs/README.md

 XML comments are used extensively throughout, so it should be pretty discoverable if you're using an IDE that supports intellisense.

+## Building

+Run the build script with MSBuild v3.5 (C:\Windows\Microsoft.NET\Framework\v3.5\MSBuild.exe or similar).

+    msbuild build.proj

+You can also build using the solution in Visual Studio 2008.

 ## Basic Usage

 All of the requests can be accessed through a `Zencoder` object instance.
 Construct one with